 When you order flooring material, it’s always better to be safe than sorry.
 Even if you measure twice (or three times) and cut once, there will be mistakes!
 Don’t despair.
 Plan for these accidents when you buy your hardwood flooring.
+You aren’t being duped by this advice: scrap planks are useful for testing cuts, cleaning products, and even replacing damaged boards.
+We hope that it never comes to that!

 Why You Need Extra Planks